If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Japan Cup 2025 Odds, Date, Runners & Draw for Calandagan, Masquerade Ball and Croix du Nord image

-One of the biggest horse racing events to close out November, the Japan Cup (G1, 2400m) takes place at Tokyo Racecourse on Sunday.
+Excitement is building for one of the biggest horse racing events to close out November.
+The Japan Cup (G1, 2400m) takes place at Tokyo Racecourse in the early hours of Sunday for UK fans.

-The JRA has revealed the lineup for the 18 participants, featuring eight champions from Grade 1 races.
-Despite only one contender arriving from abroad, that entrant is the European Horse of the Year Calandagan.
+The JRA announced the draw for the 18 runners, which includes eight Grade 1 winners.
+Although only one horse competes from overseas, it's an eye-catching entry - the European Horse of the Year Calandagan.

-Masquerade Ball, who secured his inaugural G1 triumph in the Autumn Emperor's Cup, will start from gate 15, whereas this year's Derby champion, Croix du Nord, is assigned gate 2.
+Masquerade Ball, who claimed his first G1 victory in the Autumn Emperor's Cup, has drawn stall 15 while this year's Derby winner Croix du Nord is in stall 2.

 Japan Cup 2025 Overview